 What is athletic training?
 Where do athletic trainers work?
-How do I boost my athletic training career?
+Do I need a master's in athletic training to boost my career?

 These are just a few of the many questions our Team at Neumann University often receives from prospective Athletic Training students.
 For that reason, we wanted to outline several of the most frequently asked questions about our Athletic Training graduate program — with accompanying answers.

 Certified athletic trainers are highly qualified, multi-skilled health care professionals that work in collaboration with physicians.
 The practice of athletic training encompasses preventing, examining, diagnosing, treating, and rehabilitating emergent, acute or chronic injuries and medical conditions in the physically active population.

 Athletic trainers work with a range of patients and can assume a variety of positions in traditional and emerging clinical settings.
 Employment settings include high schools, colleges, universities, professional sports teams, hospitals, rehabilitation clinics, physicians’ offices, corporate and industrial institutions, the military, and the performing arts.
 Regardless of their practice setting, athletic trainers practice athletic training according to their education and state practice act.

 Certified athletic trainers work everywhere from hospital emergency departments and sports medicine clinics to secondary schools, industrial settings, and more like the professional settings below!

 - Sports Medicine Clinics Hospitals

 - The Military